Moai-/panabsorbium/Tutorial.md

 And thus, Panabsorbium makes its entrance.
 A strange material that's cold to the touch, it's made of heavy precious metals and is somehow lighter and stronger than both / either of them.
 Good enough.

 On the inside, we've still got files that have `steel_mail` in their name.
-Let's change that to our new name, too.
+Let's change that to our new name as well.
 Protip: copy+paste works well here, too.

 ![Apply the same logic to the files inside the directory](http://i.imgur.com/MlZe5XA.png)